Anterior Vaginal Repair

 - A cystoscopy may be performed to confirm that the appearance inside the bladder is normal and that no injury to the bladder or ureters has occurred during surgery.

-- A pack may be placed into the vagina and a catheter into the bladder at the end of surgery.
-If so, this is usually removed after 3-48 hours.
+- A pack (long piece of gauze) may be placed into the vagina and a catheter into the bladder at the end of surgery.
+If so, this is usually removed within 24 hours of the surgery.
 The pack acts like a compression bandage to reduce vaginal bleeding and bruising after surgery.

-- Commonly, anterior vaginal repair surgery is combined with other surgery such as vaginal hysterectomy, posterior vaginal wall repair or incontinence surgery.
+- An anterior vaginal wall repair surgery can be combined with other surgery such as a vaginal hysterectomy, a posterior vaginal wall repair or incontinence surgery if indicated.
 These procedures are covered in detail in other leaflets in this series.

-When you wake up from the anesthetics you will have a drip to give you fluids and may have a catheter in your bladder.
+After the operation you may have a drip to give you fluids and may have a catheter in your bladder.
 The surgeon may have placed a pack inside the vagina to reduce any bleeding into the tissues.
-Both the pack and the catheter are usually removed within 48 hours of the operation.
+Both the pack and the catheter are usually removed within 24 hours of the operation.
 It is normal to get a creamy discharge for 4 to 6 weeks after surgery.
 This is due to the presence of stitches in the vagina.
-As the stitches absorb the discharge will gradually reduce.
+The discharge will gradually reduce as the stitches are absorbed.
 If the discharge has an offensive odor contact your doctor.
 You may get some blood-stained discharge immediately after surgery or starting about a week after surgery.
 This blood is usually quite thin and old, brownish looking and is the result of the body breaking down blood trapped under the skin.

 Quoted success rates for anterior vaginal wall repair are 70-90%.
 There is a chance that the prolapse may come back in the future, or another part of the vagina may prolapse for which you need further surgery.